idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 ### Wordfast Pro 3

-*Offline, free trial version, no time limit*
+*Offline, cross-platform, free trial version, no time limit*

 You can use the cross-platform Wordfast Pro 3 to perform a round trip for different file types.